vesoft-inc/nebula-importer/README.md

 **Required**.
 Describes the metadata information for the current data file.
 The `schema.type` has only two values: vertex and edge.

-* When the type is specified as vertex, details must be described in the vertex field.
+* When type is set to vertex, details must be described in the vertex field.
-* When type is specified as edge, details must be described in edge field.
+* When type is set to edge, details must be described in edge field.

 ##### `schema.vertex`